FFXIV Red Mage Guide - Destructive Magic and Finesse Swordsmanship!

-You're going to need 80 of both White and Black Mana to execute these three skills in a quick succession.
+You're going to need 80 of both White and Black Mana to execute these three skills in quick succession.
 That's what places Red Mage opposite to most FFXIV jobs.
 A lot of them spam their weapon combo to generate resources for some more powerful abilities.
 Red Mages generate their gauge with casting spells and later spend them on the weapon combo, to go back to casting spells right after.

 Red Mage Spells

 Jolt/Jolt II – a single target spell with a potency of 180/280.
 At level 62, Jolt transforms into its higher potency version.
-It has a 2 seconds casting time and generates 3 White and 3 Black Mana.
+It has 2 seconds casting time and generates 3 White and 3 Black Mana.

 Verthunder – a single target spell with 310 potency.
 It provides 11 Black Mana and has a 50% chance of proccing the Verfire ready status.
-It has a 5 seconds casting time, so you should only use it when you have the Doublecast proc.
+It has 5 seconds of casting time, so you should only use it when you have the Doublecast proc.

 Scatter/Impact – an AoE spell that deals unaspected damage with a potency of 120/220.
 It generates 3 of both Black and White Mana.
-It's another spell with a 5 seconds cast time.
+It's another spell with 5 seconds cast time.

 Verstone – another single target 270 potency spell.
 The Verstone Ready status is necessary to execute it.
 The casting time equals 2 seconds, and the spell generates 9 White Mana.